ADDF Statement on Topline Results of Phase 3 Trials of Amyloid-Clearing Antibody Gantenerumab

 While topline clinical trial results reported for gantenerumab are disappointing, we are in a new era of Alzheimer's drug development with incredible promise

 NEW YORK, Nov.
-14, 2022 /PRNewswire/ -- The Alzheimer's Drug Discovery Foundation (ADDF) remains incredibly enthusiastic about the current state of drug development for Alzheimer's despite the negative results reported today by Roche for their amyloid-clearing drug gantenerumab in the phase 3 Graduate clinical trials.
-According to Roche, gantenerumab did not reduce cognitive decline compared to placebo and did not remove amyloid plaques as expected.
+14, 2022 /PRNewswire/ -- The Alzheimer's Drug Discovery Foundation (ADDF) remains incredibly enthusiastic about the current state of drug development for Alzheimer's despite the disappointing results reported today by Roche for their amyloid-clearing drug gantenerumab in the phase 3 Graduate clinical trials.
+According to Roche, gantenerumab did not reduce cognitive decline in a way that was statistically significant compared to placebo.

 "While this is discouraging news for the many patients and families living with Alzheimer's, anti-amyloid therapies are just a starting point in new therapies for Alzheimer's patients," said Dr. Howard Fillit, Co-Founder and Chief Science Officer at the ADDF.
 "If you've seen one anti-amyloid therapy, then you've seen one anti-amyloid therapy.
 The results we've seen from drugs in this class point to the urgent need to bring a range of amyloid and non-amyloid therapies to market to slow the course of Alzheimer's disease."